-"Our findings suggest that not all corals can maintain a long-term symbiosis with these stresstolerant strains of algae," says Mary Alice Coffroth, PhD, UB professor of geological sciences in the College of Arts and Sciences and lead author.
+"Our findings suggest that not all corals can maintain a long-term symbiosis with these stress-tolerant strains of algae," she says.

-"That's the problem," she says, "if they can't take up the stress-tolerant symbionts, or if they take them up but can't maintain the symbiosis with them, as we found, then they likely won't be able to adapt rapidly enough to survive global warming."
+"That's the problem," Coffroth continues, "if they can't take up the stress-tolerant symbionts, or if they take them up but can't maintain the symbiosis with them, as we found, then they likely won't be able to adapt rapidly enough to survive global warming."

-The demise of coral reefs deprives fish of food and shelter, which reduces reef fish populations and marine diversity.
+The demise of coral reefs will deprive fish of food and shelter, severely threatening reef fish populations and marine diversity.

-Co-authors on the paper include Eleni L. Petrou, a recent UB Honors College undergraduate who worked in Coffroth's lab as well as Daniel M. Poland, a recent PhD graduate and Jennie C. Holmberg, a former graduate student, both of whom worked in Coffroth's lab, and Daniel A. Brazeau, research associate professor in UB's Department of Pharmaceutical Sciences.
+Co-authors on the paper include Eleni L. Petrou, a recent UB Honors College undergraduate who worked in Coffroth's lab, as well as Daniel M. Poland, a recent PhD graduate, and Jennie C. Holmberg, a former graduate student, both of whom worked in Coffroth's lab, and Daniel A. Brazeau, research associate professor in UB's Department of Pharmaceutical Sciences.